 Virginia Avenue Park

-This 9.5 acre park is a beauty and a great place to bring a group of friends to spend the day.
-The park boasts two modern playgrounds, basketball courts, a “patio” for picnicking and, of course, the splash pad.
-This spot is great in its simplicity with water shooting from the walls and ground with the addition of several water “cannons.”
-The park is also adjacent to the Pico Branch Library and hosts a weekly Farmer’s Market on Saturdays.
+This 9.5 acre park in the heart of Santa Monica is a beauty and a great place to bring a group of friends to spend the day.
+The park boasts two modern playgrounds, basketball courts, ample parking, a “patio” for picnicking and, of course, the splash pad.

 2200 Virginia Ave.